Skippeh/parcel-thief/README.md

 To build `parcel-client` and `client-injector` you need to use Rust nightly.

 After the above is done, all you need to do is run `cargo build`.

+## Acknowledgements

+Thanks to:

+- [Decima Workshop](https://github.com/ShadelessFox/decima) by ShadelessFox for figuring out game data layout and making it very easy to browse through the game's data.